erpnext/foundation/foundation/www/docs/user/manual/en/setting-up/print/print-settings.md

 You can enable print server by fill the print server IP and port then chose default printer

-Befor enabling this feature you have to install pycups in the env using the command
+Before enabling this feature you have to install pycups library.

-`./env/bin/pip install pycups`

-executed from the `frappe-bench` directory.

-And install cups package
+You may need first to install cups library if is not already on your system

 For Debian OS Family: